unihackhq/rules/rules.md

 ![v2021-rc.01](https://img.shields.io/badge/version-2021--rc.01-blue?style=for-the-badge)

-### Introduction

-> ⚠️ All UNIHACK competitors must follow the following rules when participating in
-> any UNIHACK event.
+⚠️ All UNIHACK competitors must follow the following rules when participating in any UNIHACK event.
 Please read them carefully.
-If you have any questions or concerns
-> please raise them with a UNIHACK organiser.
+If you have any questions or concerns please raise them with a UNIHACK organiser.

 ### Section 1: Eligibility